We are continually improving processes wherever we go. To highlight this, I even wrote about seeing everything as a process.

 We can't know when an opportunity (or bad luck) strikes.
 We can only try out things, again and again, to see what works.

 That's why successful entrepreneurs preach like gospel, "you have to fail forward."
 Meaning you should not be afraid to fail.
-Better is to even thrive in the act of failing because you learn something, which you can then use for your next process.
+It is better to even thrive in the act of failing because you learn something, which you can then use for your next process.

 Concluding